 Property owners owe a duty of care to all those who are on their land, in their home, or at their business.
-Unfortunately, many owners fail to do what they are legally required to do to keep others safe on their property, or ignore what is considered a "dangerous condition."
+Unfortunately, our Oceanside slip and fall lawyers know that many owners fail to do what they are legally required to do to keep others safe on their property, or ignore what is considered a "dangerous condition."
 The requirements placed upon property owners as matter of law are usually referred to under the general term “premises liability” or “slip-and-fall.”
 Under California law there are different rules about what specifically an owner is required to do to ensure that guests are not hurt.

 Premise liability injuries can occur in a variety of contexts including:

 - Exposure to toxic or hazardous substances (such as lead or mold)